-A traditional brow lift involves an incision across the scalp from one ear to the other; however, an endoscopic brow lift allows the procedure to be performed by tiny incisions that are buried in the hairline.
+A traditional brow lift involves an incision across the scalp from one ear to the other, however, an endoscopic brow lift allows the procedure to be performed by tiny incisions that are buried in the hairline.
 An endoscopic brow lift is done under general anesthesia and patients usually wear a head bandage for one to two days.

-Some post-operative swelling, bruising, and mild pain are normal but patients will be rewarded with a more rested, youthful appearance within a few days after the procedure, and improved visual field.
+Some post-operative swelling, bruising, and mild pain are normal but patients will be rewarded with a more rested, youthful appearance within a few days after the procedure and improved visual field.
 If you want to learn more about the endoscopic Brow Lift or our other aesthetics & oculoplastics offerings, contact the Thomas Eye Group in Atlanta today!

 Treatment for misdirected eyelashes depends on the cause and specific area of the eyelid involved with the eyelashes.
 Simple pulling of the eyelashes with tweezers is usually a temporary solution with the eyelashes returning in several weeks.
 Electrolysis can be performed on the eyelid as well.
 Freezing the eyelid in specific areas can cure misdirected eyelashes when certain patterns are seen.
 Lastly, eyelash surgery is occasionally needed.
-The specific solution or treatment of misdirected eyelashes will be determined after an evaluation by Dr. Neufeld in our Atlanta practice.
+The specific solution or treatment of misdirected eyelashes will be determined after an evaluation by Dr. Neufeld in our Sandy Springs location.

 The eye is housed in what is called the orbit.
-The orbit has a wall on either side, a roof, and a floor.
-The floor of the orbit, which lies under the eyeball, is the most common part of the orbit to become fractured or broken.
+The orbit has a wall on either side, a roof and a floor.
+The floor of the orbit, which lies under the eye, is the most common part of the orbit to become fractured or broken.
 This can occur when there is trauma to the eye area.
 Automobile accidents, falls, and fistfights are the most common causes of an orbital floor fracture.

 When the orbital floor is fractured, the structures behind the eye and the eye itself can get caught in the fracture or the break in the bone.
 When this happens, patients can experience double vision, pain or a sunken appearance of the eye.